OSGeo/OSGeoLive-doc/quickstart/viking_quickstart.rst

 Garmin GPS, or if you don't feel like install gpspoint, you can use my version of gpsbabel with support for gpspoint files.
-You can use gpsbabel to either translate the GPS data from a format you already have the data in or download it directly from your GPS reciever.
+You can use gpsbabel to either translate the GPS data from a format you already have the data in or download it directly from your GPS receiver.
 A typical command line would something like
 this:

 ::